-Last year, our health care fraudcourthouse whistleblowers’ law firm reported on an important issue in the False Claims Act arena: implied certification.
+Last year, our health care fraud whistleblowers’ law firm reported on an important issue in the False Claims Act arena: implied certification.
 The implied certification theory has the potential to be a powerful tool in the fight against fraud and, when we last discussed the topic, the Fourth Circuit Court of Appeals had ruled in favor of the theory.
 However, there has been disagreement on the issue among the federal appellate courts and the issue is headed to the Supreme Court.
 We continue to believe in the implied certification theory and we are closely following the issue as it makes its way to the highest court in the land.

 The Escobar Case